foundation/panini/readme.md

 ### `partials`

+**Type:** `String`

-A string containing a path to a directory containing HTML partials.
+Path to a folder containing HTML partials.
 Partial files can have the extension `.html`, `.hbs`, or `.handlebars`.
 Each will be registered as a Handlebars partial which can be accessed using the name of the file.
 (The path to the file doesn't matter&mdash;only the name of the file itself is used.)

 ```html
 <!-- Renders partials/header.html -->
 {{> header}}
 ```

-### `data`

-A string containing a path to a directory containing external data, which will be passed in to every page.
-Data can be formatted as JSON (`.json`) or YAML (`.yml`).
-Within a template, the data is stored within a variable with the same name as the file it came from.

-Data can also be inserted into the page itself with a Front Matter template at the top of the file.

-Lastly, the reserved `page` variable is added to every page template as it renders.
-It contains the name of the page being rendered, without the extension.

 ### `helpers`

+**Type:** `String`

-A string containing a path to a directory containing Handlebars helpers.
+Path to a folder containing Handlebars helpers.
 Handlebars helpers are `.js` files which export a function via `module.exports`.
 The name used to register the helper is the same as the name of the file.

 For example, a file named `markdown.js` that exports this function would add a Handlebars helper called `{{markdown}}`.